Black Tigers: Notable attacks

+On 7 June 2000, a Black Tiger assassinated Minister of Industries Development C. V. Gunaratne by embracing the cabinet minister as he was collecting donations for the army in his constituency in Colombo.

 On 24 July 2001, an elite unit of 14 Black Tigers attacked Bandaranaike International Airport, causing an estimated of US$350 million worth of damage to military and civilian aircraft.
 Tourism in Sri Lanka sharply dropped after the incident.

 On 26 June 2006, a Black Tiger assassinated Lieutenant General Parami Kulatunga by driving an explosives-laden motorbike into his Peugeot 406 staff car at Panipitiya as he was on his way to army headquarters from his official quarters at the Panagoda Cantonment.
 He is the highest ranking army officer to be assassinated by the LTTE.

+On 16 October 2006, a Black Tiger drove an explosive laden truck into a convoy of 15 military buses, killing over 100 sailors.
+The attack was in retaliation to the Chencholai bombing.

+On 18 October 2006, a 15-member Sea Black Tiger team raided Galle Harbour in five vessels and attacked four Sri Lankan naval vessels and installations.
+At least three explosive-laden attack vessels attacked naval crafts, including a tsunami damaged sub chaser, SLNS Parakramabahu, and destroyed a fast attack craft and two water jet inshore patrol vessels anchored in the port base.

 On 22 October 2007, an elite unit of 21 Black Tigers raided the country's second largest airbase in the heart of the Sinhala cultural capital, Anuradhapura.
-The government suffered an estimate of $40 million USD worth of damages to military aircraft.
+The government suffered an estimate of US$40 million worth of damages to military aircraft.